system-zero/system-zero/data/docs/la.md

   var a = 10 var b = "a" println (b) if (a) { b = "b" }

   # are four statements, that are being parsed correctly currently.
 If in doubt
   # you may use a semicolon as a separator.
+Again, this is not ought to be
+  # guarranteed.

   # If a variable is not initialized with some value at the declaration time,
   # it is initialized with the `null` value, so `v' and `c' right now they
-  # have the value of `null`
+  # have the value of `null`.

+  # Give it a value:
   v = 1
   # Any variable can be reassigned with a new value, unless it is declared as
   # `const`.
 Symbols are associated with a value but do not have types, just
   # the type of the associated value.

   const vv = 1

-  # In any attempt to change value, the interpreter should raise an error.
+  # In any attempt to change value to constant types, the interpreter should
+  # raise an error.

   # As you may not know the value of a constant untill the runtime, it may left
   # uninitialized, untill the first time that will be initialized with a value